tenstorrent/tt-mlir/docs/src/specs/device.md

 and will be covered in a separate spec.

-What we can demonstrate here is how we can take multiple non-overlapping views of the system descriptor to form distict virtual devices.
+What we can demonstrate here is how we can take multiple non-overlapping views of the system descriptor to form distinct virtual devices.

 Given an 8 chip system `[8, 8x8]`, we can form two virtual devices that each take 4 chips and interpret them differently (though they could take the same